 This approach enables better technology and an improved experience for users.
 And it helps ensure we’re solving the critical problems in healthcare like reducing clinicians’ cognitive load.

 Letting Users Guide Product Design

 We use this human-centered design approach in developing our technology’s experience-related functions.
-For example, in planning an upcoming software release, we began with the problem of nurses’ and physicians’ communication-related tasks.
+For example, in planning for the release of Vocera Vina, a unique and innovative smartphone communication and collaboration application, we began with the problem of physicians’ and nurses’ communication-related tasks.

 Before writing any code, we spent more than six months interviewing customers and conducting focus groups.
 We created three different designs based on customers’ input, each using a completely different approach.
 We asked the customers who provided input to select the approach they liked best and moved forward with what they chose.